jakesimiana/me/week2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 Today I used if statements and learnt about loops.
-I need to touch up on embedded for loops and using lists in loops
+I need to touch up on embedded for loops and using lists in loops as i was having alot of trouble understanding what was going where.
+I also vaguely learn about debugging in vscode which proved extremely helpful in visualising variables and progressing step by step through code.